Professional wrestling weight classes: United Kingdom

-An exclusion does apply to charity ran organisations whereby, the organisation is not required to have weight divisions and may use the weight, without impersonation, to market their product for the charity and/or cause and nothing further.
+An exclusion does apply to charity-run organisations, whereby the organisation is not required to have weight divisions and may use the weight, without impersonation, to market their product for the charity and/or cause and nothing further.
 Organisations of this nature may also have a smaller roster of professional wrestlers to be able to separate weight divisions and therefore, all athletes must sign a contractual disclaimer in order to compete.

+European mainland

+Professional wrestling in France and in Spain in the 20th century used similar weight systems to the United Kingdom, minus a Heavy Middleweight division.